Troubleshoot Common OBD Scanner Connection Problems

 As a general rule, scan for PIDs to make sure that the scan tool is reporting exactly what the ECM is providing.
 It is well worth the minute of query that it takes to ensure that the scan tool has proper data.

 Much like the personal computer industry, vehicles' ECM software can have issues reporting to ECU.
 Many owners don't realise that in some instances further diagnosis will be required to identify the issue before being able to use the scan tool to read and clear fault codes or perform other service reset functions.
-While examples above are just examples they are not limited to what can cause this.
+While the points above are just examples they are not limited to what can cause this.
 Using a diagnostic scan tool requires advanced knowledge of vehicle technology and how they work in order to fully utilise the capability of a scan tool you use.